In July we spent just over a month house sitting in Rome, Italy. Rome is somewhere that we have wanted to visit for years.

 The Rimessa Roscioli Wine Club

-While on the tasting we learnt that Rimessa Roscioli have just started a wine club.
-However, this isn’t just your average subscription service that gives you a membership card to boast to your friends about.
+While on the tasting we learned that Rimessa Roscioli has just started a wine club.
+However, this isn’t just the average subscription service that gives you a membership card to boast to your friends about.

 The Rimessa Roscioli wine club has been created to close the gap between wine producers and the consumer.
 Often we find that the wine industry can be scary and intimidating.
 Rimessa is trying to change that.
 The wine club has 4 different tiers each offering a different class of wine ranging from 159 € to 1500 € per delivery, depending on your selected tier.

 Basically each their works like this: Wherever you are in the world you will receive 4 shipments of 6 bottles of wine per year (with free shipping!).
 Each of your selected wines come from a small Italian producer.
 These producers are mainly natural, organic or biodynamic friendly.
 This means that your wine has been made with love and with no nasty chemicals, or threat to the environment which is something we really liked about Rimessa Roscioli.

 Don’t worry if you don’t know exactly what you like, the guys at Rimessa can help you find your perfect wine.
 They can do this by pairing wines your specific taste profiles, other wines you like or what you like to cook (because as you will learn Italian wine is all about the food you eat it with!)